 When people feel down, they can get into poor sleep patterns, staying up late and sleeping during the day.
 Try to get up at your normal time and stick to your routine as much as possible.

 Not having a routine can affect your eating.
 Try to carry on cooking and eating regular meals.

 Seeking help for depression

 Get help if you're still feeling down or depressed after a couple of weeks.

 Treatments for depression include psychological therapies and antidepressants.

 You can talk it through with your GP first if you prefer.
 Your GP can also tell you about antidepressants.

 If you start to feel that your life isn't worth living or about harming yourself, get help straight away.

 - call your GP and ask for an emergency appointment

-- call 111 out of hours – they will help you find the support and help you need
+- call your local emergency service – they will help you find the support and help you need